qbit86/arborescence/docs/adr/0004-restrict-language-version-to-csharp-7.3.md

 ## Decision Drivers

+* Binary compatibile with Unity 2018.4
-* Compatibility with Unity 2018.4
+* Source compatibile with Unity 2018.4
-* Compatibility with online coding platforms like CodinGame or HackerRank
+* Source compatibile with online coding platforms like CodinGame or HackerRank

 ## Considered Options